Masonic Hall (Manhattan): First Masonic Hall (1826–1856)

 Early masonic meetings and meetings of the Grand Lodge of New York were likely held at taverns as well as an early iteration of Tammany Hall.
 On June 24, 1826, St. John's Day, the cornerstone was laid for a Gothic style Masonic Hall on Broadway in lower Manhattan between Reade and Pearl Streets, directly across from the original site of the New York Hospital, and today the location of the Jacob K. Javits Federal Building.
 The original cost of the building was $50,000 or approximately $1.5 million today.
 The main hall was designed to imitate the chapel of Henry VII at Westminister Abbey.
 In addition, the building would hold, what was at the time, the largest bowling alley in the world.
 This would serve as the home of the Grand Lodge until the building was demolished in 1856.

 Temporary quarters (1856–1875)

-After the demolition of the first Masonic Hall, Masonic lodges in Manhattan meet in other smaller Masonic lodge halls throughout Manhattan and in various rented spaces.
+After the demolition of the first Masonic Hall, Masonic lodges in Manhattan met in other smaller Masonic lodge halls throughout Manhattan and in various rented spaces.
 The grand lodge sessions of 1870, for example, met at Apollo Hall on Clinton Street, while St. John's Lodge met at Odd Fellows Hall on Grand Street in SoHo.

 One of these smaller Masonic lodge halls, at 115 East 13th Street, would be the site of the first meeting of the Shriners on September 26, 1872.
 In addition to the Masons, the Order of the True Fenians met at this location.